Need help?

 b) System with 2 sensors.

-Check the connections on the gravity switch and verify its operation with a multimeter, the switch usually has a manual switch, switch to both sides and check.
+Check the connections on the gravity switch and verify its operation with a multimeter, the switch usually has a manual switch, next, switch to both sides and check.

 As a last resort, modify the wiring and make the direct connection between each of the sensors and the CPU in the same way as with a single sensor.